-Hearing from patients that these clothes have helped them to feel ‘normal’, even empowered, at a difficult time in their lives is truly rewarding.
+Hearing from patients that these clothes have helped them to feel ‘normal’, even empowered, at a difficult time in their lives is truly inspiring and rewarding.

 My mother proved that passion and tenacity can move mountains.
 She inspires my work on INGA Wellbeing.

-Clothes were not something my mother fussed about ordinarily.
-But when she was going through treatment for cancer, she found she had to sacrifice style for function time and again until she no longer felt like herself.
+Clothes were not something my mother fussed about.
+But when she was having treatment for cancer, she found she had to sacrifice style for function time and again until she no longer felt like herself.

 I’ll never forget one hospital visit ‘to see Granny’ when my young son was so shocked by her altered appearance that he hid his face under a blanket.
-Life is all about relationships – with ourselves, our loved ones, our colleagues and strangers – and current patient clothing options seem to ignore that entirely, making us all unisex and uniform and as a result ‘foreign’.
+Life is all about relationships – with ourselves, our loved ones, our colleagues and strangers – and current patient clothing options seem to ignore that entirely.

-It was important to me that INGA Wellbeing’s clothing range should be timeless i.e. could be worn by adults of all ages, day or night, whether as an in- or out-patient; as well as versatile i.e could be worn with familiar wardrobe favourites or accessories.
-That way they feel like, and are seen as ‘more than a patient; a person.’
+It was important to me that INGA Wellbeing’s clothing range could be worn by adults of all ages, day or night, as in- or out-patients so they feel like, and are seen as, ‘more than a patient; a person.’

 Working to improve healthcare is a dream of mine.
 It is a privilege to bring INGA Wellbeing clothes to those who can benefit from them.

-I had long wanted to work in healthcare but had taken a career detour via a large multi-national company managing petrol stations!
-Joining INGA Wellbeing has enabled me to combine my healthcare interest with the very hands-on challenges of startup life.
+I had long wanted to work in healthcare and after working for a large multi-national petrol company, I joined INGA Wellbeing to combine my healthcare interest with the very hands-on challenges of startup life.

-Nothing is simple or straightforward when you are trying to break the mould as we are, and there are days when we all wonder why we are doing this, but then a customer or senior nurse reminds us of the difference that these clothes make to individuals going through medical treatment and we have renewed energy and focus.
+Nothing is simple or straightforward when you are trying to break the mould and there are days when we wonder why we are doing this, but then a customer or senior nurse reminds us of the difference that these clothes make to people going through medical treatment and we have renewed energy and focus.

-My mission is to help spread the word that patients no longer need to accept the status quo, and indeed that doing so is detrimental to their health.
-Instead, by choosing to dress ‘well’ even when unwell, patients can help themselves to look and feel better during medical treatment.
-For me, it is clear that INGA Wellbeing really offers indispensable clothing for ill health and I don’t regret my change of career one little bit!
+I want to help spread the word that patients should not accept the status quo as it is detrimental to their health.
+Instead, by choosing to dress ‘well’ even when unwell, patients look and feel better during medical treatment.
+I don’t regret my change of career!